Buchanan Township, Atchison County, Missouri

-Buchanan Township is one of eleven townships in Atchison County, Missouri, United States.
-At the 2010 census, its population was 83.
+Buchanan Township is a township in Atchison County, Missouri, United States.
+At the 2020 census, its population was 65.
 The northwest corner of the township is the northwest corner of the entire state.

 Buchanan Township was established in 1858, and named after James Buchanan, the 15th President of the United States.

 Geography

+The Nishnabotna River passes north-south through the township, and Nebraska has a pene-enclave named McKissick Island that comprises most of its southern border.